MoeketsiTsotetsi/Java-Projects/README.md

-A java application that has an sql backend to store information
+A java desktop application that has an sql backend to store information